Dynatrace/openkit-java/docs/example.md

 ```

 * The `applicationName` parameter is the application's name created before in Dynatrace SaaS.
 * The `applicationID` parameter is the unique identifier of the application in Dynatrace Saas.
+The
+application's id can be found in the settings page of the custom application in Dynatrace.
 * The `visitorID` is a unique identifier, which might be used to uniquely identify a device.
 * The `endpointURL` denotes the Dynatrace SaaS cluster endpoint OpenKit communicates with and
   is shown when creating the application in Dynatrace SaaS.

-By default OpenKit does not log it's own output.
+The endpoint URL can be found in the settings page of the custom application in Dynatrace.

+OpenKit provides extended log output by activating the verbose mode.
 This feature might come in quite handy during development,
 therefore an overloaded method exists, where verbose mode can be enabled or disabled.
 To enable verbose mode, use the following example.